Denise Lewis

+In addition to her media work, Lewis is president of Commonwealth Games England which is the official Commonwealth Games Association for England at the Commonwealth Games and, since 2023, president of UK Athletics, the governing body for the sport of Athletics in the United Kingdom.

-Olympic career
+Early career

+In her early heptathlete career at senior level Lewis won gold at the 1994 Commonwealth Games, bronze at the 1996 Olympics, silver at the 1997 World Championships, gold at the 1998 Commonwealth Games and European Championships and silver at the 1999 World Championships.

 2000 Olympics

 The first day of the 2000 Summer Olympics heptathlon was 23 September.
-In the first event, Lewis recorded 13.23 seconds for the 100 metres hurdles to be in second place behind the world champion, Eunice Barber, who had finished in 12.97 seconds.
+In the first event, Lewis recorded 13.23 seconds for the 100 metres hurdles, to be in second place behind the world champion, Eunice Barber, who had finished in 12.97 seconds.
 Ghada Shouaa, the 1996 Olympic champion, pulled out after only 20 metres of her heat.

-After a poor performance in the high jump of only 1.75 m, some way off her personal best, Lewis was in eighth place, 152 points behind Barber who had increased her lead.
-In the third event, the shot put, Lewis recorded a distance of 15.55 m, placing her second, 30 points behind Natallia Sazanovich and 45 points ahead of former world champion Sabine Braun.
-Barber's distance of 11.27 m put her in eighth place.
+After a poor performance in the high jump, clearing only 1.75m, some way off her personal best, Lewis was in eighth place, 152 points behind Barber who had increased her lead.
+In the third event, the shot put, Lewis recorded a distance of 15.55m, placing her second, 30 points behind Natallia Sazanovich and 45 points ahead of former world champion Sabine Braun.
+Barber's distance of 11.27m put her in eighth place.

 In the final event of the day, the 200 metres, Lewis recorded a time of 24.34 sec.
-Sabine Braun's time placed her in sixth position.
+Braun's time placed her in sixth position.
 A strong run by Natalya Roshchupkina moved her from sixth position to second, pushing Lewis into third place.

 At the end of the first day, the points scored were: